mfk-ayoub/mfk-ayoub/README.md

 # My GitHub Profile

 <p align="left">
- -Hello, I'm ayoub , a computer science student with a passion for coding and open source projects.
+ Hello, I'm ayoub , a computer science student with a passion for coding and open source projects.
 </p>